barry8schneider/api/docs/docs.md

 In this example, the targets are:

-* A Project - the 23--Mining Project
+* A Project - 23--Mining Project
 * A Vendor - Acme Consulting

 In this example, the actions are: